Andrei Volgin (businessman): Business Ventures

-In October 1992 Andrei Volgin established Adamant Financial Corporation, one of the post-communist Russia's first private equity and corporate restructuring firms.
+In October 1992 Andrei Volgin established Adamant Financial Corporation, one of post-communist Russia's first private equity and corporate restructuring firms.
 In November 1994, after building up a 39% stake in Russian rubber maker Yaroslavl Rezinotechnika, he persuaded shareholders to give him control in the company, making it one of Russia's first-ever takeovers.
 In a daytime meeting that lasted until midnight, nearly 90% of the assembly voted to install Volgin's choice as director.
 By 1995 he controlled 8 of 11 seats on the board and named his father president.

 A spin-off company called Adamant Advisory Services was involved in purchasing Russian telecommunications outfits from Metromedia in 2003.

 In 1999 Volgin and his wife Elena founded Adamant Media Corporation, one of the world's largest publishers of old and rare book reprints, with over 60,000 titles in many languages.
 The company sells physical and ebooks through its website, and through Amazon.com.

 In 2007 Volgin co-founded Spiral Universe with Reuben Kerben.
 Spiral is an educational software startup that distributes a software as a service solution for learning management.
 In 2014 Spiral Universe has been acquired by STI.